Referendum aims to solve Spring Valley Fire Department’s financial woes

 A vote against the formation of a fire protection district would leave the department where it is now, struggling to afford new equipment and to meet recommended standards set by the National Fire Protection Association regarding the replacement and/or maintenance of its equipment.

-There are some areas outside the city limits that are paid subscribers for SVFD’s fire protection, but pay a fraction of what residents pay, the chief said.
+There are some areas outside the city limits that are paid subscribers for SVFD’s fire protection, but they pay a fraction of what residents pay, the chief said.
 Those will be brought in under the protection of the new district and be taxed accordingly.

 “In my opinion, it’s a no-brainer,” Bogatitus said.
-“People don’t realize how little they’re paying for this fire department (about $40 per year) because it’s not itemized on the tax bill.
+“People don’t realize how little they’re paying for this fire department (about $40 a year) because it’s not itemized on the tax bill.
 I think they’d be surprised to learn the (Richard A. Mautino Memorial Library) receives more tax money than the fire department does.

 “The amount we’re getting is just a little piece of the pie and really isn’t enough for us to operate on.
 We can’t continue operating on a budget from the 1980s.”